-Figure 16: The normalized grid spacing on the centerline in the LES/PDF simulations of the base case (see Table 1).
+Fig. 17.
+The normalized grid spacing on the centerline in the LES/PDF simulations of the base case (see Table 1).

-Figure 17: The PDF of the normalized flame thickness, δ_F/δ_L , calculated based on the centerline profiles of the resolved temperature \tilde{T} obtained from the LES/PDF simulations of the base case (see Table 1).
+Fig. 18.
+The PDF of the normalized flame thickness, δ_F/δ_L , calculated based on the centerline profiles of the resolved temperature \tilde{T} obtained from the LES/PDF simulations of the base case (see Table 1).

-accurately, and consequently the present calculations are definitely not in the DNS limit.
-However, and this may be the key to the success of the present calculations, for h/δ_L in the range [0.36, 0.8], the normalized flame speeds u_F/s_L observed in [35] are in the relatively narrow range [0.7, 1.2] around unity.
+DNS limit.
+However, and this may be the key to the success of the present calculations, for h/δ_L in the range [0.36, 0.8], the normalized flame speeds u_F/s_L observed in [39] are in the relatively narrow range [0.7, 1.2] around unity.

-Finally, we calculate the flame thickness based on the centerline profiles of the resolved temperature T (see Fig. 15) from the LES/PDF simulations of the base case.
+Finally, we calculate the flame thickness based on the centerline profiles of the resolved temperature \tilde{T} (see Fig. 16) from the LES/PDF simulations of the base case.
 The flame thickness δ_F is calculated using the secant method at each instant of time.
-The PDF of the flame thickness δ_F normalized by the laminar flame thickness δ_L is shown in Fig. 17.
+The PDF of the flame thickness δ_F normalized by the laminar flame thickness δ_L is shown in Fig. 18.
 The value of the mode signifies that there is a high probability that the observed flame thickness in the LES/PDF simulations is about 1.6 times the true laminar flame thickness.
-This value for the mode falls within the range (and closer to the lower limit) observed in the DNS limit study [35], i.e., $1.5 \leq \delta_F/\delta_L \leq 2.5$.
+This value for the mode falls within the range (and closer to the lower limit) observed in the DNS limit study [39], i.e., $1.5 \leq \delta_F/\delta_L \leq 2.5$.
 Note that the flame thickness δ_F should not be confused with the fresh product layer thickness Δ_f .
-From Fig. 6, we observe that the mode of the PDF of Δ_f is close to 2 mm $\approx 8 \delta_L \approx 16 h$.
+From Fig. 7, we observe that the mode of the PDF of Δ_f is close to 2 mm $\approx 8 \delta_L \approx 16 h$.

-The conclusions from these considerations are summarized in items 9-14 in Sec.
-6.
+The conclusions from these considerations are summarized in items 9-14 in Section 6.